JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

-In this case, you can see that Julia knew those two `arrayref` statements would return a `Bool`, and since it knows the value of `f(::Bool)` it just went ahead and computed the result for you.
+In this case, you can see that Julia knew those two `arrayref` statements would return a `Bool`, and since it knows the value of `f(::Bool)` it just went ahead and computed the result at compile time for you.

 At the end of these experiments, hidden away in Julia's "method cache" there will be two `MethodInstance`s of `applyf`, one specialized for `Vector{Int}` and the other specialized for `Vector{Bool}`.